 There are many ways to get involved with sustainability efforts at York University.
 From joining student organizations, taking classes in FES or, if you live in undergraduate residence, the Res Race to Zero, you can make a difference.
-Plus, with sustainability@yorku, you can take a personal pledge, participate in the Green Office program, and sign up to be a Sustainability Ambassador.
+Plus, with sustainability@yorku, you can take a personal pledge, participate in the Green Office program.
 As you can see, at York University there are many ways to make a positive impact on not just your university community, but also the world.

 Did you know that your co-curricular activities can be part of your official school records?
 For more information, check out the “yuconnect” page hosted by Student Community and Leadership Development (SCLD), and then explore the links below for even more ways to get involved!
 YFS, BESSA, Maloca Community Garden, OPIRG, Regenesis, and at Glendon Roots and Shoots.